 Have you received an invite with a wedding guest dress code you’re not sure about?
-This handy guide from our expert wedding team helps you decipher dress code wording, along with DO’s and DON’Ts to make sure you never stand out for the wrong reasons.
+This handy guide helps you decipher dress code wording, along with all the etiquette do’s and dont’s to make sure you never stand out for the wrong reasons.

 1. “White Tie”

 If you see this on a wedding invite, the occasion will be extremely formal.
 You should be dressed to the teeth.
 Ladies should wear a full-length ball gown with optional gloves.
 Your date must be dressed in tails with a white vest and bow tie and black leather shoes, or military uniform.

 This is the second most formal dress code for weddings, usually held in the evening.
 After 5 pm, men should always wear a tuxedo with a bow tie and black leather shoes.
 During the day, a dark suit is fine.
 Unless dress length is specified, ladies can choose a cocktail dress or a ball gown.

 This dress code sounds confusing at first but simply means that while a tuxedo can be worn by male guests, it isn’t obligatory.
 A dark suit and tie are perfectly acceptable.
 Ladies can wear a long gown or a formal cocktail dress – or if the wedding is in the morning, a dressy, tailored suit is a perfectly acceptable outfit for the ladies.